Shop

 We registered with Cultural Care on December 13 and started looking at available au pairs.
 Just a few days later, we matched with someone we loved.
 She felt like a perfect fit and was a midwife, so lots of baby experience.
 We thought she was a perfect match, and when she told her parents, they freaked out.
 She immediately left the program, and we were back to square one.
 I’d say most people we were interested in replied saying that they did not want to be in IL, so you really have to sell yourself.

 The only other au pair we spoke with now lives with us.
 I loved her personality and felt so connected to her.
 She’s fun and vibrant, loves kids, and was very excited to celebrate the holidays with us.
 Our au pair accepted our connection request on January 5, and we officially matched on January 26 – it’s been the best fit.
-She wasn’t available until the end of July, but that left us lots of time to get to know each other.
+She wasn’t available until July 28, but that left us lots of time to get to know each other.

 What did you do to bond/get to know your au pair?